kemeice/hackeranknruby/README.md

 # hackeranknruby

-Did some warm up on hackerrank. useing ruby .
+Solution to some tech Challengies useing Ruby  .